fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-bamum.md

-## Coto Sans Bamum
+## Zoto Sans Bamum

-Coto Sans Bamum is a design for the Bamum script.
+Zoto Sans Bamum is a design for the Bamum script.

 It contains 661 glyphs and 1 OpenType features, and supports 662 characters from the Unicode blocks: Bamum Supplement, Bamum.